gbmahili/GBM-Amazon/README.md

    * Create New Department

+This is what will happen for each selection:

  * When a supervisor selects `View Product Sales by Department`, the app will display a summarized table in the terminal/bash window.
    The table will look something like this:

 | department_id | department_name | over_head_costs | product_sales | total_profit |